 Lastly, avoiding putting too much pressure on them about their school grades.
 Consistently, ‘school or study problems’ are listed as one of the three most pressing personal concerns for 15-19-year-olds, according to the Mission Australia Youth Survey.
-In 2017, those main areas of personal concern were:
+In 2019, the four main areas of personal concern were:

 - Coping with stress

 Stress impacts all areas of a teen’s life and, when it runs untethered, it can contribute to poor physical health and even poorer mental health outcomes.

 We have years to grow and seek out meaningful ways of living in the adult world.

 Good school grades are just one way of doing this.
 I had a student who failed my English class and never graduated and he managed to sell his software company for over $2 million when he was just 22.

 It can take time to make good choices about which direction to take our life – and there are so many ways to university if that is where one needs to be.
 Maybe we need to tell all teens that they are on our earth to make it better in some small way – using their unique strengths – sometimes strengths that are never tested in our schools.
 My TedX talk explores this notion.